 Achievements | Events

-From June 18th to June 21st, the RoboCup World Cup will take place once again, this time in Montreal, Canada.
-Preparations for the competition are in full swing and the team cannot wait to demonstrate the results of the intensive year spent on improving the GRIPS robots.
-Gerald Steinbauer, Thomas Ulz, Jakob Ludwiger, Sarah Haas and Vanessa Egger will do their best to make it to the finals and hold last year’s title as vice world champion.
+From June 18th to June 21st, the 2018 RoboCup World Cup took place in Montreal, Canada.
+After laborious preparations for the competition the team demonstrated the results of the intensive year spent on improving the GRIPS robots.
+Gerald Steinbauer, Thomas Ulz, Jakob Ludwiger, Sarah Haas and Vanessa Egger did their best, made it to the finals and were able to win the finals and won the world championship title.

 - 2nd Place in the ”Logistic League” at RoboCup German Open 2018 - Magdeburg, Germany

 After the successful participation at the RoboCup World Cup in 2017, GRIPS now finished in 2nd place at the RoboCup German Open 2018 in Magdeburg, Germany.
 The team managed to overcome some challenges it faced on the first day of the competitions and won six of seven playoff games, thus making it through to the finals.
 GRIPS then competed for first place with Carologistics and lost just 2 points short of Carologistics in overtime after a 24-all draw in the regular time.
 We are proud to have finished 2nd in very close finals.
 We will now be working hard to improve and do even better at the RoboCup World-Cup 2018 in June.
 Congratulations to our team members on this great achievement!